Science, Doubt, and Miracles

 And again: “If a miracle be ascribed to any new system of religion, men, in all ages, have been so much imposed on by ridiculous stories of that kind, that this very circumstance would be a full proof of a cheat, and sufficient, with all men of sense, not only to make them reject the fact, but even reject it without further examination.”7

 In other words, if we will not take his advice and hold the evidence for the laws of nature as a barrier against belief in miracles and reject them without examination, we have no defense against the great flood of nonsense and chicanery that have been peddled in the name of religion.
 Admit one miracle and you might as well admit them all.
 And that, bluntly put, is crazy.

 No doubt it is.
 But once again, Hume is maneuvering the Christian into a false position.
 Openness to the possibility of miracles is not the same thing as hapless credulity about every miracle claim.
 The Scotland Yard detective Sir Robert Anderson, addressing this false dilemma, gives an incisive response.
 “These infidel books habitually assume that, if we refuse their nostrums, superstition is our only refuge.
-This is quite in keeping with the amazing conceit which characterises them.
-Wisdom was born with the Agnostics!
-They have monopolised the meagre stock of intelligence which the evolutionary process has as yet produced for the guidance of the race!
+This is quite in keeping with the amazing conceit that characterizes them.
+Wisdom was born with the agnostics.
+They have monopolized the meager stock of intelligence that the evolutionary process has as yet produced for the guidance of the race!
 But there are Christians in the world who have quite as much sense as they have, who detest superstition as much as they do, and who have far more experience in detecting fallacies and exposing frauds.
-And if such men are Christians it is not because they are too stupid to become infidels.”8
+And if such men are Christians, it is not because they are too stupid to become infidels.”8

 Doubt and Incredulity